linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 17.04.2023 (announcement Linkspreed Play)
+- Exciting news!
+Our team is hard at work on an update for Linkspreed Play that's going to take your gameplay to the next level.
+Stay tuned for more info!

+### 17.04.2023 (announcement BeYou)
+- Exciting news!
+Our team is hard at work on an update for Linkspreed Play that's going to take your gameplay to the next level.
+Stay tuned for more info!

 ### 17.04.2023 (announcement BeYou)
 -We've just released Patch 3 for Version 3.8 of BeYou!
 Time to update and enjoy the latest features of our amazing platform. #BeYou #Update #Patch3 #Release